PRIZE FOR EXCELLENCE AND INNOVATION

-The deadline has been extended: Nominations and self-nominations should be submitted to email@example.com by June 30.
-Projects can extend 1–5 years for final completion after the prize is awarded, but no longer.
+Nominations should be submitted to email@example.com by June 30.
+Projects can extend 1–5 years for final completion after the Prize is awarded, but no longer.
 Collaborative endeavors that unite multiple institutions are encouraged to submit nominations.
 Ongoing projects are suitable for nomination.

 Nominations should include:

 - Narrative stating the objectives and outcomes (limited to five pages)

 - CVs of institution’s key personnel (limited to two pages each)

 - List of collaborating partners (if applicable)

 - List of current funders and other potential fundraising sources (if applicable)